AndrewAnnex/SpiceyPy/docs/basics.rst

         name = spice.bodc2n(-9991) # will also raise an exception

-In addition, for advanced users there are two function :py:meth:`spiceypy.spiceypy.found_check_off` and :py:meth:`spiceypy.spiceypy.found_check_on` which will disable and enable the behavior without use of the context manager.
-Additionally, a method :py:meth:`spiceypy.spiceypy.get_found_catch_state` allows users to query the current state of found flag catching setting.
+In addition, for advanced users there are two function :py:meth:`spiceypy.found_check_off` and :py:meth:`spiceypy.found_check_on` which will disable and enable the behavior without use of the context manager.
+Additionally, a method :py:meth:`spiceypy.get_found_catch_state` allows users to query the current state of found flag catching setting.